LA’s Kickback is a social shopping app that converts users into marketing channels through cash rewards – TechCrunch

 [gallery ids="2016896,2016897,2016898,2016899,2016900"]

-So far brands on the app include Walmart, Sam’s Club, Nike, Alo Yoga, Reebok, Away, Planet Blue, Sonos, Winc, Postmates, Casper, Kate Somerville, Lacoste, Columbia.
+So far brands on the app include Walmart, Sam’s Club, Nike, Alo Yoga, Reebok, Away, Planet Blue, Sonos, Winc, Postmates, Casper, Kate Somerville, Lacoste and Columbia.
 Users get discounts or cash rewards when they shop and earn “kickbacks” when they invite someone to shop using their discount code.
 Cash rewards can be withdrawn using PayPal, according to a statement.

-“Our mission is to take the billions of dollars brands spend on advertising and put that money directly into the pockets of the people,” said Franky Bernstein, Founder and CEO of Kickback, in a statement.
+“Our mission is to take the billions of dollars brands spend on advertising and put that money directly into the pockets of the people,” said Franky Bernstein, founder and CEO of Kickback, in a statement.
 “Brands know the most powerful form of marketing is word of mouth.
 We like to say that people are 100% more likely to go on a first date, watch a movie or, in our case, try a new product or service if a friend tells them about it.
 People have always loved sharing their favorite products and services with their friends.
 Now with Kickback, they get paid for it.”